In this document

 Get metadata information associated with input content for a given path of the protected content to return key-value pairs of metadata.

-To maintain the decryption session, the caller of the DRM framework has to invoke openDecryptSession() at the beginning of the decryption sequence. openDecryptSession() asks each DRM plug-in if it can handle input DRM content.
+To maintain the decryption session, the caller of the DRM framework must invoke openDecryptSession() at the beginning of the decryption sequence. openDecryptSession() asks each DRM plug-in if it can handle input DRM content.

 status_t openDecryptSession( int uniqueId, DecryptHandle* decryptHandle, int fd, off64_t offset, off64_t length);